-The Stewards' Trust of New Zealand Incorporated (our full legal name) is an Incorporated Society and is a registered charitable entity in terms of the New Zealand Charities Commission (CC10270).
+The Stewards' Trust of New Zealand Incorporated (our full legal name), is incorporated under the Incorporated Societies Act 1908 (No. 222834) and also registered as a charitable entity in terms of the Charities Act 2005 (No. CC10270).
 For more information visit the Charities Register at www.charities.govt.nz.

-- Provides a property trustee service,
+Provides a property trustee service.

 Can be named in your Will to receive legacies for Christian work.
-You can specify your particular interests,
+You can specify your particular interests.

-Receives and administers various funds, principally for Christian work within New Zealand, associated with Brethren assemblies,
+Receives and administers various funds, principally for Christian work within New Zealand, associated with Brethren Assemblies.

-Provides backing for Strength and Unity Conferences for Brethren leaders,
+Provides backing for Strength and Unity Conferences for Brethren leaders.

 Can put you or your church in touch with people who can offer you help and guidance with property and finance related matters.

 Has provided information and assistance to churches to assist them with the registration process for the New Zealand Charities Commission.

 Has established a Group Insurance Scheme for churches and has assisted some churches with insurance matters.

 Stewards' Trust: A Trustee Service

-Your Assembly is now established, and is buying a property, that's great, but:
+Your Assembly is now established and is buying a property, that's great, but:

-- How do you go about the purchase?
+How do you go about the purchase?

-- How do you get it set up as a charitable trust?
+How do you get it set up as a charitable trust?